fabogit/auth_JWT_2FA/README.md

-# Auth JWT & 2FA
+# Auth & 2FA

-JWT Auth flow
+Auth flow using access and refresh token, 2fa on the `2fa` branch

 `nvm use`